tinymce/tinymce/modules/oxide-components/TRANSITIONALCSS.md

 Before converting individual components, several global configurations must be in place:

-1. The `@custom-properties-enabled`  feature flag was introduced [here](https://github.com/tinymce/tinymce/blob/main/modules/oxide/src/less/theme/globals/feature-flags.less).
+1. The `@custom-properties-enabled`  feature flag was introduced in [feature-flags.less](https://github.com/tinymce/tinymce/blob/main/modules/oxide/src/less/theme/globals/feature-flags.less).
-2. A set of global CSS Custom Properties was created.
-You can view them [here](https://github.com/tinymce/tinymce/blob/main/modules/oxide/src/less/theme/globals/global-custom-properties.less).
+2. A set of global CSS Custom Properties was created in [global-custom-properties.less](https://github.com/tinymce/tinymce/blob/main/modules/oxide/src/less/theme/globals/global-custom-properties.less).

 ## Step-by-Step: Converting to the Transitional Stage

-Here are the steps you need to take to convert legacy component to transitional one:
+Here are the steps you need to take to convert a legacy component to a transitional one:

 1. **Guard CSS Custom Properties with the Feature Flag**\